MrCee/Synology-Homebrew/README.md

 ## Prerequisites

-Before you begin, ensure you have the following:
+Before you begin, here is the required set-up:

 1. **Synology NAS Requirements:**
     - A Synology NAS running DSM 7.2 or later.